Dinner for Two Assholes: Eating Out

 Decrypting Labels

-+ Check allergy listings - At the bottom of the ingredients companies list if the product has nuts, wheat, milk etc.
++ An easy way to see if some contains animal protein is simply check if it has cholesterol.+ Check allergy listings - At the bottom of the ingredients companies list if the product has nuts, wheat, milk etc.

 + There are many names for milk and eggs in products: Well Vegan has already taken the time to make a list so I will just send you there